lingxiao-li/lingxiao-li.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.
+social: true  # includes social icons at the bottom of the page

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: IMG_7102.png
   image_circular: false # crops the image to make it circular
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page

 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Lingxiao Li is currently an independent researcher focusing on machine learning and computer vision.
+He received his bachelor's degree in computer science from University of Liverpool advised by [Prof. Xiaowei Huang](https://cgi.csc.liv.ac.uk/~xiaowei/) and his master's degree in computer science from Columbia University, working with [Prof. Junfeng Yang](http://www.cs.columbia.edu/~junfeng/) and [Prof. Asaf Cidon](https://www.asafcidon.com/).
+He also works closely with [Prof. Shuhui Wang](https://people.ucas.edu.cn/~wangshuhui?language=en) at Institute of Computing Technology, Chinese Academy of Sciences.
+He is seeking for Ph.D opportunities starting from 2024 Fall.

+In his free time, he is a big fan of Chopin and Mahler.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.